sgoel-web/sgoel-web.GitHub.io/index.md

 ## Salil Goel, Ph.D. | Assistant Professor
 ### Geoinformatics Laboratory, Department of Civil Engineering
 ### Indian Institute of Technology Kanpur

+I am an Assistant Professor in the Department of Civil Engineering, Indian Institute of Technology Kanpur, India.
+I earned my PhD jointly from The University of Melbourne, Australia and IIT Kanpur, India in the year 2017 as a MIPA (Melbourne India Postgraduate Academy) Scholar under the Joint PhD Agreement between the two institutions.
+I earned my B.Tech and M.Tech (specialization in Geoinformatics) from Department of Civil Engineering, IIT Kanpur under the B.Tech-M.Tech Dual Degree Program in 2011.

+Prior to my PhD (2012-2013), I was working as Research Assistant at IIT Kanpur where we developed an innovative technology that enabled scanning of moving objects using LiDAR (refer publication section for details).

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).